shane-settle/neural-acoustic-word-embeddings/README.md

     - set $min\_audio\_duration to minimum audio duration (in frames) allowed for included audio (default=50)
     - set $min\_train\_occurrence\_count to limit how common training words must have been (default=2, note: this must be >= 2 or siamese training will not work)

-4. Run "./run.sh".
+4. Navigate to kaldi directory and run "./run.sh".
 Now you should have the desired features.

-5. Run "python main.py".
-It train, evaluate, and save models along the way.
+5. Navigate to code directory and run "python main.py".
+This will train, evaluate, and save models.